 Don’t Fall Prey to Holiday e-Stress Syndrome

 Every year, when folks get stressed, it shows in their emails.
 Some type their emails more abruptly, which relays a blunt tone.
-It’s nothing personal; they’re just rushed, stressed, and running low on time or patience.
+It’s nothing personal; they’re rushed, stressed, and short on time or patience.

-This intonation often comes from not taking the time to include all those little details we talk about here (greeting, closing, TIA!, proper sentence structure, and grammar, for starters ).
-But with tensions running high this year — it is even more critical to make sure to add those details.
+This intonation often comes from not including all the little details we discuss here (greeting, closing, TIA!, proper sentence structure, and grammar, for starters).
+But with tensions running higher this year, adding those details is even more critical.

-They’re whipping off emails with their thought or emotion of the moment and neglecting to include just the basic common courtesies.
-No thought for the human on the other side.
+People whip off emails with their thoughts or emotions of the moment and neglect to include the basic common courtesies—no thought for the human on the other side.
+Misunderstandings abound.

-Contacts sending emails that may be a little condescending, a tad dictatorial, and some even downright rude in tone.
-All because they have too much on their plate.
+Contacts send emails that may be a little condescending, a tad dictatorial, or even downright rude in tone.
+This is because they have too much on their plate and are in a rush.

-For example, yesterday, I had a site visitor email within moments of ordering one of my eBooks asking if I was a fraud.
+For example, yesterday, a site visitor emailed me within moments of ordering one of my eBooks, asking if I was a fraud.

 I just ordered, where’s my eBook — are you a fraud?

 A fraud?
-Wow… I think my sites being live for decades would indicate otherwise.
+Wow… I think my websites being live for decades would indicate otherwise.

 They hadn’t whitelisted me (as asked to do on my confirmation page), and their download link was in their spam (promotions) folder.